babylonlabs-io/covenant-emulator/docs/transfer-setup.md

 Previously, the [covenant signer](https://github.com/babylonlabs-io/covenant-signer), was limited to signing unbonding signatures.
 With this transition we are introducing the [covenant emulator](https://github.com/babylonlabs-io/covenant-emulator), which retrieves delegations from Babylon chain and signs them by communicating with the updated [covenant signer](https://github.com/babylonlabs-io/covenant-emulator/tree/main/covenant-signer).
-The updated covenant signer can now generate both unbonding signatures and adaptor signatures, whereas previously it was limited to creating only unbonding signatures.
+This means that the covenant emulator can now generate both unbonding signatures and adaptor signatures, whereas previously it was limited to creating only unbonding signatures.

 In this guide, we will cover exporting the key from the Bitcoin node and importing